GaloisInc/reference/README.md

 [introduction](https://leanprover.github.io/introduction_to_lean) to the language.
-We provide separate books intended to for most users of Lean, one focused on [theorem proving](https://leanprover.github.io/theorem_proving_in_lean) and another on [programming](https://leanprover.github.io/programming_in_lean) with Lean.
+We provide separate books intended to for most users of Lean, one focused on [theorem proving](https://leanprover.github.io/theorem_proving_in_lean) and another on [programming] with Lean.

-This document only covers the minimal library details needed by Lean, the standard library is documented separately, with the hope of using `leandoc` to extract and host documentation elsewhere in the future.
+This document only covers the minimal library details needed by Lean, the standard library is documented separately, with the hope of using Lean doc to extract and host the documentation else where in the future.